netneurolab/hansen_genescognition/README.md

 ## The Main Analysis

 The folder PLS contains the script [scpt_genes_cog_pls.m](PLS/scpt_genes_cog_pls.m) which performs partial least squares analysis on gene expression and functional activation matrices.
+It also contains the script [scpt_cca.m](PLS/scpt_cca.m) which performs canonical correlation analysis on gene expression and functional activation matrices, and compares the results to the PLS results.
 The significance of the latent variables is assessed against a permutation test that accounts for spatial autocorrelation.
 The correlation of PLS-derived scores is cross-validated using the function [fcn_crossval_pls_brain_obvs.m](fcn_crossval_pls_brain_obvs.m) which assigns nodes on a distance-based method to account for spatial autocorrelation.
 The terms that contribute most to the first latent variable are extrated.